SC455 COMPUTER SCIENCE ESSENTIALS

 Subject Area: Science, Technology/Engineering, PLTW-Project Lead The Way

 This is a year long course that requires selection of both semesters: S1 and S2.
 Project Lead The Way course Students work in teams to develop computational thinking and solve problems.
-This course covers the College Board’s new CS Principles framework.
 The course does not aim to teach mastery of a single programming language but aims instead to develop computational thinking, to generate excitement about the field of computing, and to introduce computational tools that foster creativity.
 The course also aims to build students’ awareness of the tremendous demand for computer specialists and for professionals in all fields who have computational skills.
 Each unit focuses on one or more computationally intensive career paths.
 The course aims to engage students to consider issues raised by the present and future societal impact on computing.
 Accelerated credit is available to students upon successful completion of a PLTW portfolio at the end of either or both semesters.
-An end of the assessment, which when passed and accompanied with the portfolio, serves as an AP credit at most accredited universities within the United States.

 Notes: This Course Will Fulfill The Physical Science OR The CTE Credit For Graduation.